Luizão (footballer, born 2002)

-Luiz Gustavo Oliveira da Silva (born 8 March 2002), or simply Luizão, is a Brazilian professional footballer who plays as a centre-back for English club West Ham United.
+Luiz Gustavo Oliveira da Silva (born 8 March 2002), or simply Luizão, is a Brazilian professional footballer who plays as a centre-back for Criciúma.

-Professional career
+Career

 Luizão made his professional debut with São Paulo at the 2022 Copa Sudamericana 0–0 draw against Everton, on 5 May 2022.

 On 18 December 2022, it was announced that Luizão would be joining English Premier League club West Ham United when the English transfer window opened on 1 January 2023, after an undisclosed transfer fee was agreed.

+On 21 February 2025, he was sent on loan to Polish club Pogoń Szczecin for the remainder of the season.

+In August 2025, Luizäo left West Ham by mutual consent without having played a first–team for the club.
+He signed on 19 September with the Campeonato Brasileiro Série B club Criciúma.